Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 ```

-> Delete a table:
+> To delete a table:
 DROP TABLE IF EXISTS titles_backup

-> TRUNCATE can remove all rows from table
+> To TRUNCATE means to remove all rows from table
 TRUNCATE TABLE titles_backup